 - Guarantees in payment promote the business.

-- The primary risk of a financial banker is the inability to pay by the account holder.
-The banker has accepted the risk of default.
-The bank will have to honour the payment even if the account holder does not maintain sufficient funds on the date of payment.
-This is the reason why all banks do not issue banker’s acceptance.
+- The primary risk of a financial banker is the inability to pay the account holder.
+The banker has accepted the risk of defaultRisk Of DefaultDefault risk is a form of risk that measures the likelihood of not fulfilling obligations, such as principal or interest repayment, and is determined mathematically based on prior commitments, financial conditions, market conditions, liquidity position, and current obligations, among other factors..
+The bank will have to honor the payment even if the account holder does not maintain sufficient funds on the payment date.
+That is the reason why all banks do not issue bankers’ acceptance.

-- Even if the banker has done the fundamental check, it still faces the liquidity risk from the importer.
+- Even if the banker has performed the fundamental check, it still faces the liquidity risk from the importer.

-This has been a guide to Banker’s Acceptance and its definition.
-Here we discuss characteristics, example, and how it works along with benefits and risk.
-You may learn more about financing from the following articles –
+This article has been a guide to what is Banker’s Acceptance.
+Here, we explain the concept along with its examples, characteristics, benefits, and risks.
+You may learn more about financing from the following articles: –